cw-infinite/impressSean/README.md

 ### Key Features (The MVP)

-* **Infinite Canvas Simulation:** [Describe your core feature, e.g., drag-and-drop elements].
+* **Infinite Canvas Simulation:**
+  * Drag and Drop
+  * Simple objects: Triangle, Circle, and Rectangle
+  * Connecting objects
+  * Figma style console
+  * Property Pannel
+  * Editor / Reports / Exports
+  * **App write integration Save and Load**
+  * ***AI text box to generate cool canvas.
+(Important)***
 * **Interaction Layer:** Powered by Anime.js for smooth user feedback.
 * **Data Visualization:** Integrated Recharts to [e.g., show properties/metrics of objects].
 * **Responsive UI:** Fully styled with Tailwind CSS.

 ---

-### What I Learned

-Building this pushed me to understand:

-1. **State Management:** How to track coordinates and object properties in real-time.
-2. **Animation Physics:** Using Anime.js to make the UI feel "fluid" rather than "stiff."
-3. **Rapid Integration:** How to bridge the gap between UI frameworks and data libraries.

 ### To Sean:

-Thank you for asking that question during our interview.
-It was the catalyst for this project and taught me more about design tool architecture in 5 days than I would have learned in a month of passive research.
+Thank you for asking that question during our converation.
+It was the catalyst for this project and taught me more about design tool architecture in 5 days than I would have learned in months of passive research.

 ---